Data lake overview

 Cloudbreak allows you to deploy a long-running data lake instance and attach it to multiple ephemeral workload clusters.

-This feature is technical preview: It is not suitable for production.
+This feature is technical preview.

 What is a data lake